HaithamDesouky/fonefunzone/README.md

 # FONEFUNZONE

+FONEFUNZONE is a concept for a social media application for people to share their wacky, fun phones - which allows users to create, update, delete and see other people's phones.

 This is an application is divided between a client-side ReactJS application and a server-side Node.js application.

 The serverside is very basic, utilising the usual REST API methods.